 Sleep apnea affects millions of Americans.
 It is a serious sleep disorder that causes multiple pauses in breathing as you sleep.
 These moments of breathing cessation prevent restful sleep and increase the risk of serious health problems.
 At The Smile Centre, our experienced dentists provide treatment for mild to moderate sleep apnea.

 To arrange your sleep apnea consultation, contact us today.
-If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Venice, Florida, please contact us online or at 941-497-5451.
-With three convenient locations, we serve patients from in and around Sarasota, Venice and Bradenton, Florida.
+If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
+If you live in or around Florida, please contact us online.
+With three convenient locations, we serve patients from in and around Sarasota, and Bradenton, Florida.